-Blockchain is a digital register with advanced encryption mechanisms that lets companies track and record transactions and securely store data, making it almost impossible to steal, delete or change information.
-Every transaction or record is a single block, and after verification, it becomes a part of the sequence.
+The blockchain is a digital register with advanced encryption mechanisms.
+It lets companies track and record transactions and securely store data, making it almost impossible to steal, delete or change information.
+Also, every transaction or record is a single block.
+After verification, it becomes a part of the sequence.

 Apart from supply chain needs, blockchain can be utilized for many other needs of the logistics industry.
 Temperature-sensitive shipments often suffer from delays and temperature deviations, and lots of them may become damaged during transit.
 It happens because of poor temperature tracking, customs delays and more.
-Blockchain can help solve these problems, as it allows fast access to any data and transaction on a certain shipment.
+Blockchain can help solve these problems.
+It allows fast access to any data and transaction on a certain shipment.
 When combined with connected devices (Internet of Things), the data from trackers is transmitted to the blockchain, where it is stored and used for analysis.

 In conclusion, blockchain is one of the most up-and-coming innovations to grow, develop and enhance the performance of the logistics industry.
 Companies that invest in such technologies would certainly be ahead of the competitors and will save a significant amount of money.